Trip Dates: Tues, July 06 to Wed, July 07 2021

 The willows I was expecting, but as I tried to link up with Sara’s route above me I was surprised to run into a rocky rib running down my approach that simply would not let me pass easily!
 These are the unexpected obstacles that solo adventures are made of so I tried not to get to flustered or annoyed with the terrain.
 First I tried descending along the rib but soon I realized I’d be losing almost all my hard-won height gain back to valley floor and nixed that idea.
 Ascending wasn’t a perfect option either but eventually I found my way to a sheep trail and navigated into the upper alpine meadows that led to Spectral Lakes.

 I wandered through the hanging valley high above the valley floor feeling very good about my day so far.
-I large herd of rams blocked my path and I didn’t want to scare them off their grazing so I slowly approached with soothing tones.
+As I approached the back of the meadow, I was surprised to come across a large herd of rams blocking my path.
+I didn’t want to scare them off their grazing so I slowly approached with soothing tones.
 It worked.
-Other than a few larger more skittish fellas, the rest just eyeballed me curiously before continuing with brunch.
+Other than a few skittish ones, the rest of the herd just eyeballed me curiously before returning to brunch.
 A few of the larger rams had electronic collars which I found interesting.
 Who is studying this group and why?
 There was a few dozen in the herd – not a small number.
-I continued along the meadows through massive and numerous grizzly diggings before cresting another low col and seeing my destination at the lower Spectral Lake.
-I wandered over to the lower Spectral Lake where I found an excellent spot for my tent near its SW end.
+I continued along the meadows through massive and numerous grizzly diggings before cresting a low col and spotting my destination at the lower Spectral Lake below.
+I wandered over to the lake where I found an excellent spot for my tent near its SW end.
 I spent the next hour or so setting up camp and enjoying the quiet atmosphere under the imposing east and west faces of Revenant and Apparition mountain glaring down at me from above.
 What to do next?
-It was only around 14:00 when I arrived at the lakes and the weather was rather perfect.
-You know what I did next…
+It was only around 14:00 when I arrived at the lakes and the weather was perfect for scrambling.
+You already know what I did next before I tell you…

 Dammit Vern!
 Ok fine.
 Somehow I found myself shuffling up on loose boulders and scree at 18:00, heading towards a break in the lower west cliffs on Apparition Mountain.
 Once again it only took around 3 hours and I was back at camp, successfully ascending 3 peaks and almost 3,000 meters of elevation in one long day from the parking lot.
 Thankfully there was literally no other peaks for me to bag at this point so I finally settled into a good podcast and drifted off to sleep in the afterglow of a very fun and fulfilling day in the mountains.